RomanKalkreuth/general-boolean-benchmark-suite-presentation/README.md

 ## General Boolean Function Benchmark Suite

 This repository contains the slides that present our recently published General Boolean Function Benchmark Suite (GBFS) for Genetic Programming (GP).
-GBFS is a benchmark suite that can be used to evaluate the performance and robustness of GP systems in logic synthesis.
+GGBFS can be used to evaluate the search performance and robustness of heuristic methods in logic synthesis.

 The paper has been presented as a poster at the 17th ACM/SIGEVO Conference on Foundations of Genetic Algorithms (FOGA'23).
 The slides have been used for a talk given at the Chair of Artificial Intelligence Methodology of the RWTH Aachen University in Germany.